Fill Your Factoring Prospect Pipeline

 Factoring Brokers can easily access enormous amounts of data by buying databases from professional organizations.
-Moreover, these commercial solutions have capabilities to mine member data for more lead opportunities.
+Moreover, these commercial solutions have capability to mine member data for more lead opportunities.

 For example, you can drill down the database of companies to show a specific industry, less than 2-years old, within a particular zip code: “staffing agencies”, ”0-2 years old”, “33301”.

 Data mining can also be used as part of both regular mail and email marketing campaigns.
-Just make sure you are emailing to an opt-in list so you don’t get flagged for spam.
+Just ensure you are emailing to an opt-in list so you don’t get flagged for spam.

 Develop a Digital Presence and Network

-Factoring brokers with a digital profile and brand are at an advantage to generate more lead opportunities.
+Factoring brokers with a digital profile and brand are at an advantage in generating more lead opportunities.

-Businesses more than ever rely on digital communication and online networks.
-You found Bankers Factoring through a Google (or Bing) search and found our:
+Businesses, more than ever, rely on digital communication and online networks.
+You found Bankers Factoring through a Google (or Bing) search and found us: